 Make the ganache:

 To prepare the chocolate ganache topping, heat the heavy cream for about 30 seconds in the microwave.
 Do not allow the heavy cream to boil.**

 Place the chocolate chips in a medium-size bowl and pour the heated cream over the chocolate chips.
 Cover the bowl with a plate or a lid and allow it to sit for 3-4 minutes.

 Mix the chocolate chips and the cream together until the cream is completely mixed in with the chocolate.
 The ganache should be completely smooth.

-In a small bowl, mix the butter, peanut butter, milk and powdered sugar until creamy.
+Add the milk and powdered sugar, then beat until creamy.
 Drop this by tablespoons on top of each square of cheesecake, or use a decorating bag and tip (Wilton tip 1M) to make a simple swirl on each square.

-Store in an airtight container and refrigerate leftovers.
+Store in an airtight container in the refrigerator.

 **If the heavy cream is too hot, it may burn the chocolate and make the chocolate seize.
 It should be heated, but not boiling hot.Refer to the article above for more tips and tricks.The calories shown are based on the bars being cut into 16 pieces, with 1 serving being 1 slice of cake.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.
 The information in the nutrition box are calculated through a program and there is room for error.
 If you need an accurate count, I recommend running the ingredients through your favorite nutrition calculator.**